 If I were a flower, I’d want to be the most colorful bloom in the garden.
 There I’d stand, a presence to be recognized and appreciated.
 One that drew smiles and laughter from those who saw me as they walked by the picket fence in the front yard.
 Makes sense, after all, this is spring.
 It’s a time for rebirth, a new beginning.
-A time to shed what's past and look to the present.
+A time to shed what's past and look

 But I…don’t feel colorful.
 The spirit of spring hasn’t taken hold in my heart.
 Instead, I’m the bulb that hasn’t bloomed.
 That’s stuck in the garden, in its old ways.
 In a past I’d like to leave behind me and never set sight on again.
 I suffer from addiction.
 Drugs, alcohol, you name it.
 They’ve made my life a living hell.
 And the joys of spring are the furthest thing from my troubled mind.

 My friends call and I don’t answer the phone.
 “How about a glass of wine after work,” one says.
 If only I could stop at a glass.
 Another wants me to join a small group for a weekend retreat to celebrate the coming of spring.
 “There’ll be plenty to eat and drink,” she says.
 I say, “Thanks, but not this weekend, I have other plans.”